Clay vs Apollo

 But both share a limitation: they rely on databases (their own or third-party) that capture who to contact and when, without understanding why deals close.
 That gap matters more as AI-driven selling replaces manual prospecting.

-ZoomInfo is an AI GTM Platform built on the largest B2B data foundation: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
+ZoomInfo is an all-in-one AI GTM Platform built on the largest B2B data foundation: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
 Its GTM Context Graph, which processes 1.5B+ data points daily, unifies this data with your CRM records, conversation transcripts, and behavioral signals to reveal the full context of your accounts.

 That context gives AI the fuel to show not just what happened, but why it happened, and which actions to take next.
-With that intelligence, your team can run sales motions from the GTM Workspace, build GTM plays in GTM Studio, or power their own tools through the API and MCP in any front-end.
+With that intelligence, your team can run sales motions from the GTM Workspace, build GTM plays in GTM Studio, or power their own tools through the Enterprise API and ZoomInfo MCP server in any front-end.

 If that combination of data depth, contextual intelligence, and open access sounds like what your GTM team needs, see ZoomInfo in action.